SamAllen06/model-testing-framework/docs/src/root.md

 APP/src/root.py

 ## Purpose
-The root module stores a number of [pathlib.Path](https://docs.python.org/3.10/library/pathlib.html) constants.
+The root module stores a number of [pathlib.Path(s)](https://docs.python.org/3.10/library/pathlib.html) computed relative to the configuration directory.
 Paths are used at multiple points in the program, however, letting individual modules define the entire path of the files they make use of would be unwise.

 There are two types of paths: absolute and relative.
 Absolute paths are defined in relation to the root directory of the system, which is "/" on Unix-like systems.
 Relative paths, however, are defined in relation to some other path.
-Commonly this path is the current working directory, but not always.
+Python defaults to using the current working directory.

 For this program, relative paths are the better option for a number of reasons.
-The most important of which is that the program can run inside both a developer's computer, as well as inside the docker image.
-However, every relative path must eventually be defined relative to some absolute path, so the question then becomes, which path should the various paths in this program relative to?
+The most important being that the program can run independent of where it is placed or where it is run, meaning it works when testing it in development and when it is run inside the Docker image.
+However, every relative path must eventually be defined relative to some absolute path, so the question then becomes, which path should the various paths in this program be relative to?

 A common answer would be either the current working directory or the file's path.
 However, using the current working directory would cause the paths to